Udyoga Parva: Sainyodyoga Parva (chapters: 1–19)

 The 13th year of exile is over.
 Kings assemble in king Virata's court to mark the marriage of his daughter to Arjuna's son Abhimanyu.
-Krishna tells the gathered kings that the Pandavas must return to their kingdom ad that the Kauravas must return the kingdom that they had taken from the Pandavas for 13 years after a game of dice.
+Krishna tells the gathered kings that the Pandavas must return to their kingdom and that the Kauravas must return the kingdom that they had taken from the Pandavas for 13 years after a game of dice.
 The intentions of the other side are unknown, so Krishna suggests that they should send a capable ambassador to understand the intentions of the Kauravas and arrange a peaceful transfer.

 Satyaki reminds the gathered kings that the Kauravas acquired the kingdom through trickery and evil actions, and that evil people do not change.
 Satyaki claims that the proposed peaceful diplomatic approach is ridiculous because peace can never be negotiated from a position of weakness.
 Only the strong—who have the power and means to destroy their opponent—get a fair and just deal during peace negotiations.
 Satyaki recommends that the Pandavas establish a visibly strong army and slay all of their opponents.
 Drupada suggests despatching envoys to other virtuous and good kingdoms to build a military alliance for the Pandavas.
 Krishna approves.
 Envoys spread out.
 The kings and Krishna return to their homes.
 In parallel, Duryodhana, on learning the Pandavas' intentions, started building their alliances for war to weaken the Pandavas to a point that they do not even ask for to get their kingdom back.
 Both the Pandavas and Kauravas meet Krishna in Dwaraka for their military preparations, but with morally opposite stances.
 Krishna asks Arjuna to choose either his army or he himself alone, resolved not to fight on the field.
 Arjuna chooses Krishna on his side.
 Duryodhana, in contrast, gets Krishna's army to serve him.
 Krishna decides and promises to drive Arjuna's chariot if war becomes necessary.
 Duryodhana then went to the son of Rohini of great strength, and approaching him, explained to him his reasons.
 Balarama refused to take part in battle, as his affection is for both sides.
 Both sides gather a massive alliance of armies, with the Pandavas having seven units of troops and Kauravas having eleven units, the Kauravas have a larger army.
 Upon being serviced and asked by Duryodhana as a boon, Shalya joins the Kauravas' side and subsequently meets Yudhishthira.
 After learning that Shalya was tricked, Yudhishthira asked Karna to choose him to be his charioteer during the war in the future, and compared his riding skills to Krishna.
 For their good, and the protection of Arjuna, he must despirit Karna by recounting the praises of Arjuna so that victory can be achieved.
 Shalya promised him that he will speak to him in war in such contradictory words that will bereft him of pride and valour, and will be easily slain by an antagonist.
 Yudhishthira convinces Shalya that the Kauravas are in error.
 Shalya agrees to explain Yudhishthira's position to Duryodhana.
 Shalya leaves the Pandavas' camp to meet the Kaurava brothers.